kratapps/component-library/README.md

 # Component Library

-Custom LWC and Apex Components.
+Custom Salesforce LWC and Apex Components.

 ## Installation
 Use our sfdx plugin to install all components without cloning: